DistanceDevelopment/readdst/README.md

 ### On Windows

 Support is via `RODBC` -- simply installing the R package should enable use.
+Version 0.0.3 has added a dependency on the `readr` package.